English as a Second Language (ESL)

 - Courses can be applied to a Master’s Degree by completing 15 additional credits

 The ESL Program is designed to meet your professional development goals by offering program options that can either stand alone or build upon one another towards a Masters of Arts in Education; ESL.
-View the ESL Education Course Map for a schedule showing when courses are offered, online or in-the-classroom.
+Courses are offered online and in the classroom.

 ESL License Sequence

 The 18-credit licensing program leads to a Wisconsin DPI license certification in ESL (WDPI 395).
 The program is designed for experienced teachers who wish to add this certification.
 All courses are 3-credits each and may be applied towards completion of the MA-Education-ESL.
-All ESL License Sequence courses are available either blended online or in the classroom.
-Each online course begins with a single mandatory face-to-face orientation meeting.
-That meeting is held on a weeknight or Saturday at the Monroe Street Campus as designated by the professor.
+All ESL License Sequence courses are available fully online.

 - ED 605B Paradigms in Bilingual/Bicultural Education